vyngocthaovu/vyvu-portfolio/index.md

-# Data Science Portfolio

 ## About Me
 Hi, I'm Vy Vu — a full-time Data Scientist at Access Services and a part-time Assistant Instructor at Johns Hopkins University.
+With a Master’s in Data Science and experience across industries like food & logistics, healthcare, public transportation, and education, I can combine technical skills with practical business sense to drive insights and solve real-world problems.

 ## Skills & Tools
 - **Programming & Scripting:** Python, R